 Introduction

-The main way to create tables and figures for your asar report is by using functions within the satf package.
-However, if satf doesn’t contain the functions to make tables or figures you need, you may wish to add custom tables or figures to your report.
+The main way to create tables and figures for your asar report is by using functions within the stockplotr package.
+However, if stockplotr doesn’t contain the functions to make tables or figures you need, you may wish to add custom tables or figures to your report.
 Here, we provide multiple workflow options for doing so.

 Choose your workflow